mui/material-ui/docs/src/pages/components/buttons/buttons.md

 [Outlined buttons](https://material.io/components/buttons#outlined-button)
 are medium-emphasis buttons.
-They contain actions that are important, but aren’t the primary action in an app.
+They contain actions that are important, but aren't the primary action in an app.

 Outlined buttons are also a lower emphasis alternative to contained buttons, or a higher emphasis alternative to text buttons.